 Day-to-day living has become a struggle for most Venezuelans, driven by political instability and economic turmoil.
 Caracas is a city of contrasts, urban and rural, formal and informal, divided by physical and psychological barriers.
 Among the issues that currently affect the city is the decrease in public spaces for leisure and entertainment, risk of security and violence, compounded by its dense population and deficiency of services.

 Despite the difficulties, there is hope.
 By engaging with the city’s fabric the people of Caracas are beginning to make their mark.
+Will Sandy of Will Sandy Design Studio launched his first Catalyst Cube prototype in November 2019 – known locally as the 'Cubo de Caracas'.
+Since, it has played host to a programme of cultural activations and engagements.

 Reframing Spaces is an exhibition curated by the Building Centre exhibitions team and Will Sandy | Design Studio.
 Supported by the British Council and Built Environment Trust.